-Think of this spicy parsley pesto as a simplified version of chimichurri with fresh jalapeños added.
-Versatile and FULL of flavor, use parsley pesto as a sauce, dressing, dip, and spread!
-Vegan and gluten-free with nut- and oil-free options.
+Think of this vegan parsley pesto as a simplified version of chimichurri with fresh jalapeños added.
+It's so fresh, versatile, and FULL of flavor.
+Use parsley pesto as a sauce for veggies and pasta, a spread for sandwiches and burgers, and as a salad dressing.
+It's an easy way to use up flat leaf or curly parsley!
+Vegan and gluten-free with nut-free and oil-free options.

-If you haven't yet branched out from traditional basil pesto, I'm here to convince you how much you NEED this parsley pesto in your life!
-Last year I fell in love with parsley-dill pesto.
-Then a few months ago we started hitting the zhoug sauce hard in our house (it's basically "spicy cilantro pesto" and is heaven on a spoon).
+If you haven't yet branched out from traditional basil pesto with fresh basil and pine nuts, I'm here to convince you how much you NEED this parsley pesto in your life!

 - Parsley packs serious nutrition, and blending it up into pesto is an easy and delicious way to consume it.